 Inclusion and Equality All children, parents and carers are valued whatever their race, gender, creed or area of residence.
 We enjoy taking paart in multi-cultural festivals and have toys and books readily available to promote positive values and behaviour, and to discourage sexist and racist attitudes.
 A full copy of the Equal Opportunities Policy is available on request.
-Message book Please use the message book provided for any changes in home time arrangements and other informal communications.
+Message Book Please use the message book provided for any changes in home time arrangements and other informal communications.
 We are unable to allow your child to go home with anyone else unless we have written confirmation or, in emergencies, a telephone call or email to the school office.
 If you would like your child to stay for an afternoon, please let us know via the message book.
 Teachers are available only for a very quick word in the mornings.
 Parents wishing to speak with staff should telephone or email the office to arrange a time that is mutually convenient.
 Circulars are posted on our website and an email with the circular attached will be sent to parents at whatever addresses they may have nominated for the purpose.
 Uniform/labelling Children are expected to wear the correct school uniform at all times.
 All items of uniform must be clearly named.
 Children in the Nursery should wear their navy blue nursery jumper or nursery polo shirt (available from School Blazer) and navy bottoms or skirt.
 No belts or accessories at school please and we recommend children wear sensible footwear everyday ideally without shoelaces.
-Parents should ensure that there are strong loops inside the collar on rain jackets and blazers so that they can be hung securely from the child's peg.
-Depending on the weather, children in Reception class should wear either the 3-in-1 jacket (with or without the inner lining) or blazer for going to or coming home from school.
+Parents should ensure that there are strong loops inside the collar on rain jackets and coats so that they can be hung securely from the child's peg.
+Depending onhildren in Reception class should wear their coat to school every day.
 They should return home in the same outerwear that they went to school in.
-A lightweight navy rain jacket (available from Sogans) should be kept in school.
-Navy blue gloves, scarves and the optional woollen 'beanie' may be worn in very cold weather.
+A lightweight navy rain jacket should be kept in school.
+Navy blue gloves, scarves and the optional woollen 'beanie' may be worn in cold weather.
+Association.
+Please ensure that all items of clothing, including shoes, are labelled clearly.
+For every PE and Games lesson, or after school sports club, every child must wear the correct PE kit and water bottle.
+Warm clothing should be worn in cold weather.
+Second-hand uniform sales are held, usually in the autumn, spring and summer terms.
+Parents are notified well in advance of these sales, which are organised by the Parents' Uniform The school uniform supplier is: